Albertoplm/Pipelines-project/README.md

 ## Is Elon Musk that influential?

-**The aim of this project it´s to check if the increased on the price of cryptocurrencies are related with the tweets of Elon Musk, and of course to know more about the evolution on this market in the last months.** In order to achieve the goal of this project I have joined two databases one from yahoo finance with cryptocurrency information and othe one with the tweets of Elon Musk.
+**The aim of this project is to check if the rise in the price of cryptocurrencies is related to Elon Musk's tweets and, of course, to learn more about the evolution of this market in recent months.** In order to achieve the goal of this project I have joined two databases one from yahoo finance with cryptocurrency information and othe one with the tweets of Elon Musk.

 As I was saying I create a database with the information of yahoo finance about cryptocurrencies, to get this information I used the method of web scrapping, so I was abled to create a full table compiling this information.
-On the other hand I download a database with the tweets historical data of Elon Musk, you can find it [here](https://www.kaggle.com/ayhmrba/elon-musk-tweets-2010-2021)
+On the other hand I downloaded a database with the historical data of Elon Musk's tweets, you can find it [here](https://www.kaggle.com/ayhmrba/elon-musk-tweets-2010-2021)

 To elaborate and clean the databases I have used some really usefull libraries:
 - [Requests](https://docs.python-requests.org/es/latest/)